aaronkw/humanbase-docs/docs/seek.rst

 example we will explore the Hedgehog signaling pathway (Hh)

 ii.
-Find disease states and cancer types in which Hh pathway genes are co-expressed (i.e. find datasets associated with the Hh pathway)
+Find disease states and cancer types in which Hh pathway genes are coexpressed (i.e. find datasets associated with the Hh pathway)

 iii.
 Discover other gene candidates in this pathway and examine them in the Functional Module Detection (FMD) tool which you can read about in these